paulociecomp/talkfolio/user_stories.md

 [OK]  User adds talk to his portfolio
 [OK]  User founds a group
-[OK]     User submits a talk to a group's portfolio [OK]     User views groups
+[OK]  User submits a talk to a group's portfolio
+[OK]  User views groups
 [OK]  User lists talks in "My talks"
 [OK]  User views group's portfolio
 [OK]  User lists groups in "My groups"
 [OK]  User lists talks that he owns
 [OK]  Group admin accepts a talk from a talk submitter [OK]  User sees only accepted talks in any group view [OK]  User requests to join in a group
 [OK]  Portfolio should belong to user
 [OK]  User should be founder of group on foundation [OK]  Group admin confirms a group member
-[OK]    Group founder is first member of group as a founder role

-User lists groups where talk is submited
+[OK]  Group founder is first member of group as a founder role [OK]  User lists groups where talk is submited

 Shows talker in talk list if it's not in talker's portfolio

 # TALK SUBMITIONS